tksundar/market-simulator/Readme.md

 <h3> Usage: </h3>

-The web module exposes 5 actions, viz.,
+cargo run or web.exe(from target/debug or target/release directory).
+This starts a web server locally on port 8000.
+The following urls are supported

 * /index.html : the order entry page
 * /order_entry : Submits the order for matching.
 Responds with fills if matched.
-Retunrs the fills in either json or htnl format
+Returns the fills in either json or html format
 * /order_book/json :
   * Displays the current order book in json format
 * /order_book/pretty:
-  * Displays the currrent order book as html table
+  * Displays the current order book as html table
-* /reset      : resets the orderbook to an empty order book
+* /reset      : resets the order book to an empty order book.
+Reset is enabled only for admin roles.
-* /upload     : Upload an order file to create the order book
+* /upload     : Upload an order file to create the order book.
+Multiple uploads will update the order book

+A single order book is shared by all users .
 Order Book is persisted and survives server restart.
+Access to order book is thread safe

 All responses are in json by default.
-A FIX standard formatted respone is under development for clients who might find this format useful.

-There is no proposal to support the FIX connection protocol
+HTML output is rendered if the pretty format is chosen

+At some point i would like to add FIX support.
+There is nothing available in [crates.io]() that is stable enough for use.
+Looks like this has to be built ground up.